yuriygdv/Getting-and-Cleaning-Data-Course-Project/README.md

 ```

 **STEP 2**
-In this step I extracts only the measurements on the mean and standard deviation for each measurement.
-These are the variables that containg "mean()" and "std() strings in their names.
-To accomplish this, I read-in the data on the 561 variable names and use them to rename the *merged_data* dataframe:
+In this step I extract only the measurements on the mean and standard deviation for each measurement.
+These are the variables that contain *"mean()"* and *"std()"* strings in their names.
+To accomplish this, I read-in the data on the 561 variable names and use them to rename the columns in *merged_data* dataframe:

 ```{r}
 var_names <- read.table("./UCI HAR Dataset/features.txt", stringsAsFactors = FALSE)
 names(merged_data) <- var_names$V2

 ```
-Then I subset *merged_data* to choose only columns which names contain "mean()"" OR "std()":
+Then I subset *merged_data* to extract only the columns with the names that contain the "mean() OR "std()" strings:

 ```{r}
 merged_data_sub <- merged_data[ , grep("mean()|std()", names(merged_data))]
 ```
-This extracts the 79 variable that contain *"mean()"* OR *"std()"* out of 561 variables in the dataset.
+This extracts the 79 variables that contain *"mean()"* OR *"std()"* out of 561 variables in the dataset.

-At this point in the process, I've (1) created one data set by merging the training and the test sets, (2) extracted only the measurements on the mean and standard deviation for each measurement, and (3) given the data set descriptive labels (part of STEP 4).
-Hovewer, the data set is still missing the varibales on test subjects and activities.
+At this point in the process, I've (1) created one data set by merging the training and the test sets, (2) extracted only the measurements on the mean and standard deviation for each measurement, and (3) given the variables in the data set descriptive labels (which is a part of what's required in STEP 4).
+Hovewer, the data set is still missing the variables (identifiers) on test subjects and activities.

 **STEP 3**
-In this step I add the variables that identify test subjects (the total of 30 subjects) and test activities (the total of 6 activities) to the data set, after which I give activities descriptive lables from the activity_labels.txt ("WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING").
+In this step I add the variables that identify test subjects (the total of 30 subjects) and test activities (the total of 6 activities) to the data set, after which I give activities descriptive lables from the *activity_labels.txt* ("WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING").

-First read-in and merge the data (variable) that identify activities for both the *test* and *train* data sets:
+First I read-in and merge the data (variable) that identify activities for both the *test* and *train* data sets:

 ```{r}
 test_activities <- read.table("./UCI HAR Dataset/test/y_test.txt")